dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/ivy-bridge.md

 * **ScanPolicy**: `0`
   * `0` allows you to see all drives available, please refer to [Security](/post-install/security.md) section for further details. **Will not boot USB devices with this set to default**

+### Tools

-**Tools** Used for running OC debugging tools like the shell, ProperTree's snapshot function will add these for you.
-For us, we won't be using any tools
+Used for running OC debugging tools like the shell, ProperTree's snapshot function will add these for you.
+For us, we won't be using any tools.

 * **Name**
   * Name shown in OpenCore